jaisonklemer/hackintosh-vaio-fe15/README.md

 Hackintosh Vaio FE15 - EFI Folder

 This is a test EFI folder for VAIO FE15.
-Various features not working, like sound, brightness, battery status, etc.
+Several features do not work, such as sound, brightness, battery status, etc.